 Case Study: Coca-Cola Enterprise

 The next stage was moving away from descriptive (analysis of past events) reports towards predictive approaches and correlation analysis.
 HR reporting and analytics team have partnered with the HR function and provided insights that have helped to develop more impactful HR processes and deliver greater outcomes.
 A lot of this was based on engagement data.
 Tracking sentiment alongside other measures was a good indication for sense checking the power of HR initiatives and general business processes.
-This has led CCE being able to assess the correlation between sentiment and business results.
+This has led CCE to be able to assess the correlation between sentiment and business results.

 While they found that there was a positive correlation between how leaders communicate and business outcomes the company understands that it doesn’t necessarily imply causation, thus they are keen to investigate further.
 The key takeaway here is CCE continuously supplying its ai and analytics system with data and minimising bias.
-Read the full case-study here.
+Read the full case study here.